Decorative tiles - full flower, bobble, cross, heart

 Heart and bobble rectangle £42

-EACH PIECE IS MADE TO ORDER, AND TAKES AROUND TWO-THREE WEEKS TO HANDMAKE, FIRE AND GLAZE.
+EACH PIECE IS MADE TO ORDER, AND TAKES AROUND THREE WEEKS TO HANDMAKE, FIRE AND GLAZE.
 YOU WILL BE NOTIFIED AS SOON AS IT IS READY TO SHIP.
+WE AIM FOR UNDER, BUT IF IT GOES OVER DO BEAR WITH US!

-PLEASE NOTE THAT BECAUSE EACH PIECE IS UNIQUE THE DESIGN WILL BE SLIGHTLY DIFFERENT FROM THE ONE IN THE PICTURE
+PLEASE NOTE THAT BECAUSE EACH PIECE IS UNIQUE THE DESIGN MAY BE SLIGHTLY DIFFERENT FROM THE ONE IN THE PICTURE.

 PLEASE NOTE THAT THIS IS AN APPROXIMATE SIZE AS EACH PIECE IS HANDMADE TO ORDER